DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 1. mathematical framework used for modeling decision making in situations where outcomes are partly random and partly under the control of a decision maker.
 2. simplifies the modeling of the decision process, making it more computationally feasible to solve problems in RL.
+3. **In a fully observable environment (as in Markov Decision Processes), the agent's observation equals the state.**
-3. **Real-world examples generally do not strictly follow either the Markov property or MDPs due to the complexity and randomness inherent in real-world situations.
+4. **Real-world examples generally do not strictly follow either the Markov property or MDPs due to the complexity and randomness inherent in real-world situations.
 However, they are used as approximations to make problem-solving more tractable.**
-4. **The environment is assumed to be fully observable in MDPs because it simplifies the problem.
+5. **The environment is assumed to be fully observable in MDPs because it simplifies the problem.
 If the agent can fully observe the state of the environment, it can determine the optimal action to take.
 This makes the problem more tractable and enables the use of standard MDP algorithms.**
-5. They are widely used in reinforcement learning to formally describe an environment for learning.
+6. They are widely used in reinforcement learning to formally describe an environment for learning.
-6. MDPs are used in various fields, including economics, game theory, control theory, operations research, and artificial intelligence.
+7. MDPs are used in various fields, including economics, game theory, control theory, operations research, and artificial intelligence.
-7. They allow for the formal definition of policies and value functions in RL.
+8. They allow for the formal definition of policies and value functions in RL.

 # Markov Property Vs MDP